Miguel Ángel (footballer, born 1996)

-Miguel Ángel Muñoz Alonso (born 26 January 1996), known as Miguel Ángel, is a Spanish footballer who plays for Pontevedra CF as a right back.
+Miguel Ángel Muñoz Alonso (born 26 January 1996), known as Miguel Ángel, is a Spanish football coach and a former right back.

-Club career
+Playing career

 Born in Madrid, Miguel Ángel was a Getafe CF youth graduate.
 On 2 March 2014, while still a junior, he made his senior debut with the reserves by starting in a 1–2 Segunda División B away loss against Bilbao Athletic; it was his maiden appearance of the campaign.

 Miguel Ángel was definitely promoted to the B-team in June 2015, becoming a regular starter afterwards.
 On 21 April 2016 he made his first team – and La Liga – debut, coming on as a first-half substitute for injured Roberto Lago in a 2–1 away win against Real Sociedad.

 On 29 June 2017, Miguel Ángel moved to Pontevedra CF in the third division.

+Coaching career

+In July 2023, he joined Sheffield Wednesday manager Xisco Muñoz as part of the back room coaching staff.